webzakimbo/bcome-kontrol/docs/source/intro.rst

 Bcome is an orchestration framework for Rubyists:  organise your world, then integrate absolutely whatever you want in pure Ruby.

-see the project on github_.
+See the project on github_.

-It does a lot straight out the box...
+It does a lot straight out the box:

 .. _github: https://github.com/webzakimbo/bcome-kontrol